Is my information safe?

 Your clinician will need to join to add your information to the Clinician Reported Data part but you can join the Patient Reported Data directly through the website.

-Although we can learn more if both you or your family and your clinician provide information, data can be added in isolation.
+Even though if both you or your family and your clinician provide information it will have a bigger impact on research and what we can learn about NPDs, data can be added in isolation.

 How can I help with clinical studies?